 - 1. The location and size of developments should be considered in relation to existing and proposed road and transport infrastructure.
 Where possible, transport infrastructure should be provided in concert with developments. - 2.
+The location of new employment centres must be considered in relation to residential areas to minimise the need for car commuting. - 3.
 The Council will encourage and facilitate the efficient growth of public transport and to promote its maximum use by the travelling public.
-Public transport routes and services should be designed to provide for both commuting and off-peak demands. - 3.
-The Council will co-operate with Bus Éireann, private bus companies and taxi operators in the provision of an efficient and integrated public transport network.
+Public transport routes and services should be designed to provide for both commuting and offpeak demands.

-- 4. The Council shall take such measures as are necessary to facilitate public transport vehicles - 5.
-Attention should be given to the provision of readily accessible information for the assistance of public transport users. - 6.
+- 4. The Council will co-operate with Bus Éireann, private bus companies and taxi operators in the provision of an efficient and integrated public transport network. - 5.
+The Council shall take such measures as are necessary to facilitate public transport vehicles - 6.
+Attention should be given to the provision of readily accessible information for the assistance of public transport users. - 7 Public Transport provision should address the needs of commuters, pensioners, the aged, scholars, tourists and the disabled, and should be affordable, safe, secure, reliable and sustainable. - 8.
+The Council shall manage and maintain existing bus bays and taxi ranks and provide new ones where necessary. - 9.
+Due attention should be given to the needs of freight transport when considering developments and infrastructure improvements. - 10.
 The provision of facilities that encourage safe walking or use of cycles alongside existing or proposed transport infrastructure assists people to make the move from car-based transport to more sustainable modes.
-The design and layout of developments can also enhance the use of these modes, and should be encouraged. - 7.
+The design and layout of developments can also enhance the use of these modes, and should be encouraged. - 11.
 On site parking facilities for workers, delivery vehicles and visitors is an important element of proposed new developments.
 These should be provided in line with County Development Plan standards.